 The engine is shown here through the rear hull doors, with the intake tubes removed for clarity.
 (Picture from TM 9-731AA Medium Tank M4 (105-mm Howitzer) and Medium Tank M4A1 (76-mm Gun).)

 With ammunition stowage being moved to the floor, the batteries were instead installed in a box in the left sponson, which is seen here with its cover removed.
-The two 12-volt batteries were connected in series to the 24-volt switch on the battery switch box, and a separate lead from one battery supplied votlage to the 12-volt switch for the radio circuit.
+The two 12-volt batteries were connected in series to the 24-volt switch on the battery switch box, and a separate lead from one battery supplied voltage to the 12-volt switch for the radio circuit.
 (Picture from TM 9-731AA Medium Tank M4 (105-mm Howitzer) and Medium Tank M4A1 (76-mm Gun).)

 This is one of the 1465 M4A1(76)Ws fitted with horizontal volute spring suspension, and it is wearing single-pin steel T66 tracks.
 Spare track shoes are stowed on the fenders.
 The shock absorbers are mounted above the bogies horizontally.

-The rear face of the track was steel as well, which was more wearing on suspension components versus rubber or rubber-backed track.
-The horizontal volute spring of the forward bogie is visible in this image as well.
+Further details of the T66 track are shown here.
+Single-pin track was relatively rare on American tanks at this time.
+As seen on the right, the rear face of the track was steel as well, which was more wearing on suspension components versus rubber or rubber-backed track.
+The horizontal volute spring of the forward bogie is visible in this image.

 Both types of return roller can be seen in this picture.
 There were three of the single rollers supporting only the inner run of the track at the front, center, and rear of the hull, and dual return rollers were placed between the single models.